 Maybe you feel totally lost when it comes to motivating your employees.
-Maybe you’re not completely lost, but you’re also not sure how you can translate the much-talked-about perks of Google or Zappos into your own company.
+Perhaps you’re not completely lost, but you’re also not sure how you can translate the popular perks of Google or Zappos into your own company.
 Maybe you’ve read up on employee motivation techniques and are ready to try them.
 Wherever you are on the spectrum, igniting passion in your employees without burning them is about recognizing what really matters to your company.

 Know What Really Matters to Your Employees

 You can’t ignite someone’s passion without knowing the things that they’re passionate about in the first place.
 That means that before you can motivate your employees, you have to take time to get to know them.
 At any given time, you should be able to answer two basic questions about any of your employees:

 - Where does the employee want to go?